yomboy222/spellbinder/readme.txt

 for wasp > paws, need general solution to placement of newThing ... like method getCoordinatesForReplacement() which by default gives x,y but can be overridden to give initialX, initialY

+logic for where to discard something: why isn't wrapper > rapper working? change vectors to try.

 refactor "reblocks when re-emerges" so just add a method